datakind/permanent-colandr-back/docs/app-management.md

 $ python3 manage.py reset_db
 ```

-**Note:** This is permanent!
+**Warning:** This is permanent!
 So be very sure that this is what you want.
 (Don't worry, there's a prompt to confirm.)

 To re-populate the database from scratch (i.e. after running the above command), a separate script is used — for now.
 It actually calls the APIs used in the app, so you'll need both the flask app and celery worker running in other terminals (see above).
 Then, run the script: